Object Storage is reliable, safe and secure

 It requires 3 things to work.

-Metadata provides a customizable table and index of the object being stored
+- Metadata provides a customisable table and index of the object being stored

 Object storage uses metadata to manage the millions/billions of objects it contains.
 Metadata is created by the administrator of the object store and it contains information relating to each type of object it is storing e.g. a photo, metadata information could be: